Recognizing the Signs of Child Abuse and How to Protect Your Child

 • Encourage Open Communication: Teach your child that they can talk to you about anything.
 This helps them feel safe to share if something is wrong.

-• Know Who is Around Your Child: Be aware of the adults and older children who interact with your child, whether they are family members, friends, or caregivers.
+• Know Who is Around Your Child: Be aware of the adults and older children who interact with your child, even if they are family members, friends, or caregivers.

 • Educate Your Child: Teach your child about their body and their right to say no to unwanted touching.
 Make sure that they have the knowledge about what is and isn't appropriate.